 To create a repository:

 The repo list will refresh, this time showing your first cloud repository:

 From here on, you will be able to work with this cloud repository normally.

 First push to the Cloud

 Pushing a branch to the cloud is as simple as pushing it to a regular Plastic SCM server.
-In my case, I'll do something like:
+In this example:

-And my main branch will be ready in the Cloud!
+And, my main branch is ready in the cloud!

-Just a final tip: Whenever you can use a server name, you can use <organization>@cloud.
-It means that:
+Whenever you can use a server name, you can use organization_name@cloud.

-- You can do something like cm lrep robotmaker@cloud from the CLI to list available repos.
+- You can do something like cm repo list test@cloud from the CLI to list available repos.

 - You can create sync views from your local server to your cloud organization.

 - You can list repos from the GUI and open up its Branch Explorer remotely.